 The design and construction of the transportation network along the Georgia Avenue corridor has prioritized automobile travel.
-Crossing Georgia Avenue for pedestrians and bicyclists, especially at intersections lacking traffic control devices, is challenging and can create conditions that result in unsafe behavior.
+Crossing Georgia Avenue for pedestrians and bicyclists, especially at intersections without the aid of traffic control devices, is challenging and can create conditions that result in unsafe behavior.
 Within the two-mile corridor that makes up the plan area, there are seven protected crossings for bicyclists and pedestrians.
-The greatest distance between protected crossings is more than 3,000 feet or a 15-minute walk for a pedestrian.
+The greatest distance between protected crossings is more than 3,000 feet or a 15-minute detour for a pedestrian.

-At intersections, multiple turning lanes typically result in wide intersections without pedestrian refuge and inconsistent of implementation of ADA-accessible facilities.
+Road intersections, especially those with multiple turn lanes, typically result in wide crossings without pedestrian refuge and inconsistent implementation of ADA-accessible facilities.
 These conditions impede pedestrian and bicycle access along and across the major roadways: Georgia Avenue, Forest Glen Road and 16th Street.

 Restricting left turns for vehicles on Georgia Avenue between 16th Street and Forest Glen Road during the peak periods makes it difficult to access adjacent neighborhoods.
-The restriction also appears to encourage both local and commuter traffic to utilize local roads as a bypass to make turns.
+The restriction also appears to encourage both local and commuter traffic to utilize local roads in order to travel east and west across Georgia Avenue.